Lali-ho-Reviews/.github/profile/README.md

 - User profile view to see the entire post history
 - “Like” reviews
 - Admin to ban users

-### Target audience

-The target audience of this site would be primarily made up of players of the relevant game, but from that group could include users looking to join a FC,  FC looking to voice their opinions, and even FC Leaders  looking for feedback.

 ### Tech stack